Gluten-Free Red Velvet Cookies

 • Egg: room temperature egg is better.

-• White chocolate chips or white chocolate chunks.
+• White chocolate chips or chunks.

 Red velvet cookies ingredients on a white surface seen from above.